PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and all three production calls supply LayoutState.
 Matching contains neither a model name nor a fixed spatial size.

+The general symmetric and asymmetric Transpose/binary compatibility path is owned by `passes/binary_bridge_layout.py`.
+The former 650-line lowerer helper is a 17-line dispatcher, and its one non-QDQ production call supplies the Session LayoutState.
+A pre-extraction audit found zero symmetric and zero asymmetric matches in each of five short representative production models, so the owner preserves the proven compatibility topologies without broadening them from model-specific evidence.

+Symmetric matching starts from a plain ADD, SUB, MUL, or DIV.
+Both inputs must be private outputs of distinct Transposes with the same typed permutation.
+The owner retains three output contracts.
+A sole inverse post is removed together with both pre-adapters.
+With later legacy-layout users, the post is retained and reversed to adapt the new raw-layout binary output back to the old tensor name.
+With no inverse post, a uniquely named raw binary output and one adapter are inserted immediately before the first existing legacy consumer.
+The permanently disabled former Pattern C implementation is not part of the new production owner.

+Asymmetric matching requires exactly one private pre-Transpose and one sole inverse post-Transpose.
+The pre operator is reused to transform the plain operand with the inverse permutation, then the binary consumes the original raw operand and the transformed plain operand in the order required by the original expression.
+SUB and DIV therefore remain order-sensitive.
+The plain operand must already exist before the reused Transpose; this explicit guard prevents a producer-after-consumer graph that the raw helper could create.

+Both resolvers require unique producers, resolved graph-input/constant/earlier operator sources, exact consumer multiplicity, dependency order, protected public boundaries, no fused activation, immutable INT32/INT64 permutation constants, same dtype, per-tensor quantization, static broadcast consistency, and compatible dynamic signatures.
+Mixed fan-out uses the already-proven pre permutation tensor instead of mutating the possibly shared post constant.
+The legacy-only raw tensor shape is derived from the broadcast contract, and its adapter insertion index is preflighted before any mutation.

+Every complete plan is re-resolved immediately before apply.
+One differential `ModelIRGraphIndex`, graph-ordered binary candidates, symmetric-before- asymmetric phase priority, a configurable 32-rewrite ceiling, success-only pruning, and LayoutState synchronization replace the repeated full-map producer/consumer rebuild and unbounded `while True` loop.
+The no-post path no longer rewires inputs before later tensor and quantization guards, so a rejected candidate is a transactional no-op.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter